RayAndrade/TheRayCode/CPP/Decorator/README.md

 };
 ```
 This way the client code can support both simple components as well as decorated ones.

+The client code works with all objects using the Component interface.
+This way it can stay independent of the concrete classes of components it works with.

 Note how decorators can wrap not only simple components but the other decorators as well.
 ```cpp